psgd-jax

 ```

-However, PSGD is best used with a hessian vector product.
+However, PSGD can also be used with a hessian vector product.
 If values are provided for PSGD's extra

 update function arguments `Hvp`, `vector`, and `update_preconditioner`, PSGD automatically